orsonteodoro/oiledmachine-overlay/README.md

 should not feel like molasses under high memory pressure or heavy IO utilization.
 It should run smoothly.

+## AI notice

+This overlay uses AI generated code and synthetic data in the ebuilds, patches, and documentation.

 ## Adding the repo

 ```